 Ransomware is arguably the most notorious malware these days.
-Its kind has crippled countless systems in businesses, organizations, and large enterprises.
-One of the most recent ransomware attacks even managed to paralyze (albeit briefly) the office of California State Senator Bob Hertzberg, author of SB 1137, a bill crafted to outlaw this very same menace.
+It has crippled countless systems across organizations.
+One of the most recent ransomware attacks managed to briefly paralyze the office of California State Senator Bob Hertzberg, who happens to be the author of the bill crafted to outlaw this same menace.

-End users whose systems have been infected mostly acquire the malware through malicious email attachments, online advertisements, pirated software, or (as was likely the case in the incident involving Senator Hertzber’s files) targeted attacks.
+End users whose systems have been infected mostly acquire the malware through malicious email attachments, online advertisements, pirated software, or—as was likely the case in the incident involving Senator Hertzberg’s files—targeted attacks.

-Because most victims pay, cyber criminals are making a killing carrying out ransomware attacks.
-A ransomware campaign has a low cost of entry, while offering a good return on investment.
-No wonder a far majority of malware dropped by exploit kits (tools used by cyber crooks to automatically find vulnerabilities in computers and drop malicious software) are ransomware.
+Cyber criminals are making a killing carrying out ransomware attacks because most victims pay.
+Ransomware campaigns are low cost and offer a good return on investment.
+A far majority of malware dropped by exploit kits (tools used by cyber crooks to automatically find vulnerabilities in computers and drop malicious software) are ransomware.

 Some of the biggest names in the ransomware family include: CryptoLocker, Reveton, CrypoWall, and CryptXXX.

-Eventually, the crooks settled for 40 bitcoins ($17,000) but just imagine how much more the loss would have been (although 17 grand isn’t cheap either).
+The cyber criminals responsible for that ransomware settled for 40 bitcoins or $17,000, but just imagine how much more the loss would have been if negotiations hadn’t fallen through.

-Ransom payment is just a fraction of your worries.
-If the files that get locked up contain the only copies you have of your business-critical data, you could experience some serious downtimes.
+Another major problem of a ransomware attack is the downtime.
+If the files that get locked up contain the only copies of your business-critical data, you could experience some serious downtimes.
 This could lead to delayed deliverables, lost opportunities, and a lot of irate customers and trading partners.
 Unless you’re able to unlock those files, those downtimes can quickly translate to financial losses.

-As your downtime stretches, your problems could escalate exponentially.
-Some customers could transfer to your closest competitors.
-Worse, the incident could cause irreparable damage to your company’s reputation, significantly reducing your appeal to potential customers, and could ultimately drive your customers away.
+When your downtime stretches, your problems grow exponentially.
+The incident could cause irreparable damage to your company’s reputation, significantly reducing your appeal to potential customers, and could ultimately drive your customers away.

-Certain types of ransomware can be detected and destroyed by antivirus software.
-However, there are those really equipped with excellent evasion features that allow them to enter systems, connect with their command-and-control servers, and encrypt files before they’re discovered (which usually happens after they’ve already made their presence known).
+Most ransomware can be detected and destroyed by antivirus software, but there are exceptions.
+Some ransomware are equipped with excellent evasion features that allow them to enter systems, connect with their command-and-control servers, and encrypt files before they’re discovered.

 Another effective countermeasure is keeping backups of your data.
-Of course, certain malware stay dormant for some time before activating, so some backups could already be contaminated.
-A backup system that will allow you to go back to certain points in time can help.
-Also, because some ransomware are capable of seeking out attached/ connected storage systems, your backups should be detached from your system.
+Keep in mind that certain malware stays dormant for some time before activating, so some backups could already be contaminated.
+We recommend having a backup system that allows you to return to previous backup points, such as before the attack.
+Some ransomware are capable of seeking out attached or connected storage systems, so make sure your backups are detached from your system.